MicrosoftDocs/xamarin-docs/docs/android/troubleshooting/sdk-cli-tooling-changes.md

 ## Changes to  Android SDK Tooling

-In modern versions of the SDK Tools for Android, Google has removed the existing AVD and SDK managers in favour of new _command line interface_ (CLI) tooling.
-The former **android** program has been removed and the the GUI(Graphical User Interface) managers in Visual Studio for Mac and older versions of Xamarin for Visual Studio will no longer work past version Android SDK Tools.
+In modern versions of the SDK Tools for Android, Google has removed the existing AVD and SDK managers in favour of new CLI (Command Line Interface) tooling.
+The former **android** program has been removed and the GUI (Graphical User Interface) managers in Visual Studio for Mac and older versions of Xamarin for Visual Studio will no longer work past version 25.2.5 of Android SDK Tools.

 ![Android IDE menu in Visual Studio](sdk-cli-tooling-changes-images/android-ide-menu.png)